-WebGL(Web Graphics Library) was released on the Web early last year.
+WebGL(Web Graphics Library) was released a couple of years ago.
 Its ability to use HTML5 Canvas elements to generate graphics dynamically made it easy for web designers and developers to create smooth 2D and 3D effects.
 Here are some WebGL examples and demos you should look at.

-WebGl is still growing, although most of the modern browser support it, it may need to work on old browsers.
-In this article, I’ve come across quite a lot of examples and demos of WebGL that can enhance your understanding about this new technology.
+WebGl is still growing, although most of the modern browsers support it, it may need to work on old browsers, too.
+In this article, I’ve come across quite a lot of examples and demos of WebGL that can enhance your understanding of this new technology.

 Created by Greggman and Human Engines.
 The aquarium runs almost entirely based on a clock.
 That means the position of the camera and every fish will be the same across machines if their clocks are in sync.
 When in networked mode, each machine keeps its clock in sync by periodically asking the server for the current time.